neel-krishnaswami/inverse-bidirectional-typechecking/README.md

+# Implementing Inverse Bidirectional Typechecking

-In my last post, I remarked that the inverse bidirectional type system was obviously algorithmic.
+[In my last post](http://semantic-domain.blogspot.com/2019/05/inverting-bidirectional-typechecking.html), I remarked that the inverse bidirectional type system was obviously algorithmic.
 In this post, let's implement it!
 What follows is a bit of OCaml code implementing the type system of the previous post.

 First, let's give a data type to represent the types of the linear type system.
 As usual, we will have a datatype `tp` with one constructor for each grammatical production.
 In the comment next to each constructor, I'll give the term that the constructor corresponds to.